Radiation Pneumonitis

 Diagnosis.

-Chest x-ray show fine net-like shadows and some atelectasis which are new and not present prior to initiation of radiotherapy.
+Chest x-ray shows fine net-like shadows and some atelectasis, which are new and not present prior to initiation of radiotherapy.
 Tests for bacterial and viral infections are negative.
 High resolution CT chest is necessary for a sound diagnosis, MRI and PET scans are also done in difficult cases.
 Functional lung volume and vital capacity along with diffusion capacity are performed as a part of PFT (pulmonary function test).
 Taken from all the factors, the degree of severity of pneumonitis can be categorized in separate classes and can be used as prognosis indicators.

 Treatment.